Zenkoku Jiren: Early activities

 On 5 June 1926, Zenkoku Jiren began publishing the newspaper Jiyū Rengō (自由連合; Libertarian Federation).
 (Note: In September 1928, the newspaper was renamed to Jiyū Rengō Shinbun. (自由連合新聞; Libertarian Federation Newspaper).)
-The paper carried a range of different perspectives on anarchist theory and strategy, with its second issue publishing an article about the founder of anarcho-syndicalism Fernand Pelloutier and its ninth and tenth issues carrying reports about the nascent Confédération Générale du Travail-Syndicaliste Révolutionnaire (CGT-SR).
+The paper carried a range of different perspectives on anarchist theory and strategy, with its second issue publishing an article about the founder of anarcho-syndicalism Fernand Pelloutier and its ninth and tenth issues carrying reports about the nascent Revolutionary Syndicalist General Confederation of Labour (CGT-SR).
 Alongside works about syndicalism, it also carried articles from an anti-industrialist tendency.
-In the seventh issue, a Tokyo printworker called for works to abandon urban industrial centres and return to the land.
+In the seventh issue, a Tokyo printworker called for workers to abandon urban industrial centres and return to the land.
 The author concluded that cities had an inherently exploitative relationship with rural villages, and that tenant farmers were thus exploited by both their landlords and by city dwellers who lived off their produce.
 The paper also carried some of the most important works by anarchist theorist Hatta Shūzō, who himself focused much of his attention on organising the peasantry.
 Hatta believed that trade unions should take action according to anarchist methods, and should remain in keeping with anarchist philosophy.

 During the first year and a half of the organisation's existence, Zenkoku Jiren was involved in several industrial disputes.
 By continuously organising trade unions and carrying out strike actions, it gained the adherence of many rank-and-file trade unionists.
 In June 1926, workers at a Hitachi factory in Kameido established a trade union, which affiliated itself to Zenkoku Jiren.
 In September of that year, the union went on strike, prompting militants of the Kokuren to firebomb the mansion of the company's president Namihei Odaira.
 During the course of that year, there were around 70 industrial disputes by printworkers affiliated with Zenkoku Jiren.
 Printworkers' strikes continued into the following year, with 36 disputes taking place during the first half of the year.
 Articles in Jiyū Rengō discussed the best tactics to make use of during industrial disputes and argued against any centralisation of union leadership during such disputes.
 Together with the Kokuren, the Zekoku Jiren campaigned against the introduction of "workers' record books", which printing companies intended to use to record data about individual workers throughout their career, including their behaviour, productivity and reasons for leaving previous jobs.